Spirent Communications (OTCMKTS:SPMYY) Lowered to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of Spirent Communications (OTCMKTS:SPMYY) from a buy rating to a hold rating in a research note released on Thursday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of Spirent Communications (OTCMKTS:SPMYY) from a buy rating to a hold rating in a report published on Friday morning, Zacks.com reports.

 According to Zacks, “SPIRENT PLC-ADR is an international network technology company providing state-of-the-art systems and solutions for a broad range of customers worldwide.
 Their Communications group is a worldwide provider of integrated performance analysis and service assurance systems for next-generation network technologies.
 Spirent’s solutions accelerate the development and deployment of network equipment and services by emulating real-world conditions and assuring end-to-end performance of large-scale networks. “

-Several other research firms have also issued reports on SPMYY.
-UBS Group restated a neutral rating on shares of Spirent Communications in a research report on Wednesday, January 13th.
-Canaccord Genuity upgraded shares of Spirent Communications from a hold rating to a buy rating in a research report on Tuesday, February 9th.
-Investec upgraded shares of Spirent Communications from a sell rating to a hold rating in a research report on Monday, January 4th.
-Finally, Barclays reiterated an underweight rating on shares of Spirent Communications in a research report on Thursday, January 14th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and one has issued a buy rating to the company.
-The stock presently has an average rating of Hold and an average price target of $15.00.
+Several other research firms also recently commented on SPMYY.
+Barclays reissued an underweight rating on shares of Spirent Communications in a report on Thursday, January 14th.
+Investec raised shares of Spirent Communications from a sell rating to a hold rating in a report on Monday, January 4th.
+Canaccord Genuity raised shares of Spirent Communications from a hold rating to a buy rating in a report on Tuesday, February 9th.
+Finally, UBS Group reissued a neutral rating on shares of Spirent Communications in a report on Wednesday, January 13th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and one has assigned a buy rating to the company.
+The company presently has an average rating of Hold and a consensus target price of $14.00.

-The firm also recently announced a None dividend, which will be paid on Monday, May 10th.
-Stockholders of record on Monday, March 22nd will be given a dividend of $0.435 per share.
+The firm also recently declared a None dividend, which will be paid on Monday, May 10th.
+Investors of record on Monday, March 22nd will be paid a dividend of $0.435 per share.
 The ex-dividend date is Friday, March 19th.
-Spirent Communications’s dividend payout ratio (DPR) is currently 50.94%.
+Spirent Communications’s payout ratio is 50.94%.

 About Spirent Communications